Kosovo Serbs: Culture

 The Kosovo Myth is a Serbian national myth and a major subject in Serbian folklore and literary tradition and has been cultivated through oral epic poetry.
 The myth portrays Kosovo as the spiritual and cultural heart of Serbia, with the narrative having historically been used to emphasize Serb identity of the region.

-Numerous Serbian Orthodox monasteries and churches are spread around Kosovo, including Gračanica monastery, Patriarchal Monastery of Peć, Visoki Dečani monastery, and Our Lady of Ljeviš that make up the Medieval Monuments in Kosovo listed as the World Heritage Site.
+Numerous Serbian Orthodox monasteries and churches are spread around Kosovo, including Gračanica Monastery, Patriarchate of Peć Monastery, Visoki Dečani Monastery, and Our Lady of Ljeviš that make up the Medieval Monuments in Kosovo listed as the World Heritage Site.

 In connection with social gatherings among the Kosovo Serbs around the churches and monasteries called Sabori during the Slava and Hram (Patron of the monastery) there was a belief that everyone must dance (to instrumental accompaniments) in order to gain and secure good health.

 Serbian folk music is rich in a large number of songs from Kosovo, which were especially preserved in the performances of Jordan Nikolić and Mara Đorđević.